tolleiv/nuimo-fhem/README.md

 # Nuimo <-> FHEM connector

-This translates the commands froma [Nuimo](http://www.senic.com) smart controll into commands for the popular [FHEM](http://fhem.org) house automation system.
+This translates the commands from a [Nuimo](http://www.senic.com) smart controll into commands for the popular [FHEM](http://fhem.org) house automation system.

 ## Disclaimer

-At the moment this is a evenings project play with house automation and #golang.
+At the moment this is a evenings project to play with house automation and #golang.
 Feel free to suggest changes which change code and interaction to be more #Golang style.

 ## Example usage*